 - 7. Open the drawingTypes.d folder. - 8.
 Copy and paste the icons for your marker inside this drawingTypes.d directory. - 9.
 In the same directory, open the drawingTypes.xml file in a text editor. - 10.
-Copy and paste the following line just above
+Copy and paste the following line just above prawingTypes>, at the bottom:

 '''

-CommandIcon
+commandIcon

 ="MarkerIcon.png"flipIcon="FlipIcon.png"onionIcon="OnionSkinIcon.png"/>

+'''